|Nutrition Facts (per serving)|

 - 1 pinch white pepper (ground, to taste)

 Cut carrots, celery, and turnip into (roughly) same-sized pieces, about ½ inch to 1 inch thick.
 (Don't worry about precision—the soup is going to be puréed anyway.
 We just want the pieces to be of uniform size so that they cook evenly.)

 Peel the potato and cut it into pieces about the same size as the other vegetables.

 In a heavy-bottomed soup pot, heat the butter over a low-to-medium heat.

-Add the onion, garlic and all the vegetable except the potato and cook for 2 to 3 minutes or until the onion is slightly translucent, stirring more or less continuously.
+Add the onion, garlic, and all the vegetables except the potato and cook for 2 to 3 minutes or until the onion is slightly translucent, stirring more or less continuously.

 Add the wine and cook for another minute or two or until the wine seems to have reduced by about half.

 Add the vegetable stock, increase the heat to medium-high and bring to a boil.
 Then lower the heat and simmer for 5 minutes, then add the potato.
 Simmer another 15 minutes or until the potatoes are soft enough that they can easily be pierced with a knife.
 Don't let them get mushy, though.

 Remove from heat and let cool a few minutes.
 Then transfer to blender and purée, working in batches if necessary.